 The END in Africa project continues to work with the GHS and NTDCP to help them execute the work plan that was defined during the exercise, which will help them get closer to meeting their performance targets.

-The END in Africa program expects the benefits of the capacity building exercise to extend well beyond simply improving financial accountability, transparency and management in the Ghana NTD program.
-It also expects the exercise to contribute to the END program’s overall sustainability (by generating cost and operational efficacies in national NTD program and financial management) and to reduce in-country NTD program fragmentation.
+The END in Africa project expects the benefits of the capacity building exercise to extend well beyond simply improving financial accountability, transparency and management in the Ghana NTD program.
+It also expects the exercise to contribute to overall NTD program sustainability (by generating cost, operational efficacies and long-term sustainability in national NTD program) and to reduce in-country NTD program fragmentation.

-The program plans to hold a follow-up workshop in Ghana in 6 months, and to expand the capacity-building exercise to the other END in Africa countries, namely Burkina Faso, Niger, Sierra Leone and Togo.
-The participants in the June workshop are already on board with these plans.
-“In all, the training program is laudable and needs to be organized again to refresh the minds of the participants,” said one.
-Another agreed, “it [the capacity building exercise] must be continuous, perhaps held every year.”
+Past workshop participants have attested to the value of the workshops: “In all, the training program is laudable and needs to be organized again to refresh the minds of the participants.”
+Another participant commented, “it [the capacity building exercise] must be continuous, perhaps held every year.”

 - Outline of capacity building exercise (CBE) (Doc 117Kb)